Pricing professionals: All You need To Know About Hiring Pricing Candidates 🧔 🧍

-Pricing professionals: One of the initial steps in our TeamBuilder360 process is to interview a wide and varied mix of price leadership and pricing professionals across all different industries, global regions, businesses and operational models.
+Pricing professionals: One of the initial steps in our TeamBuilding process is to evaluate the pricing capability of a wide and varied mix of pricing professionals and leaders across many different industries, global regions, businesses and operational models.
 The outcome of the evaluation is a clear and objective view of where pricing teams and individuals stack up versus a norm group of like-minded and skilled professionals.

-My goal is to build and develop high functioning pricing teams for our clients and I do this by specialising in identification and evaluation of individual pricing capability, team work and culture.
+Our goal is to build and develop high functioning pricing teams for our clients.
+We do this by specialising in data and evidence-driven identification and evaluation of individual pricing expertise and organisational pricing policy, strategy, systems and culture.

 8 key points to remember when assessing pricing professionals

-- Knowledge about pricing and people (i.e., behavioural change and large scale pricing transformations) are pre-requisites to building high functioning pricing teams.
-We find HR business partners are the most effective HR professionals to partner with when building a pricing function because they have insight into the business problem and vision for the future.
+1. Knowledge about pricing and people (i.e., behavioural change and large scale pricing transformations) are pre-requisites to building high functioning pricing teams.
+HR business partners are the most effective HR professionals to partner with when building a pricing function because they have insight into the business problem and vision for the future.

 3. Candidate Management Tools and LinkedIn hiring are great tools, but only when you know what you’re looking for and how to validate skills.
-If you don’t know what you are looking for it is a very confusing place.
+If you don’t know what you’re looking for, it is a very confusing place.
 The role of pricing professionals means so many different things to so many executives and businesses.
-You need to combine your knowledge of pricing (i.e., as discussed in point 1) and think of LinkedIn as a tool, not the solution.
+You need to combine your knowledge of pricing (i.e., as discussed in point 1).
+Then think of LinkedIn as a tool, not the solution.

-- An interview in isolation is a fairly ineffective and risky method of identifying pricing talent and leadership potential for complex marketing, IT or pricing transformation.
+5. An interview in isolation is a fairly ineffective and risky method of identifying pricing talent and leadership potential for complex marketing, IT or pricing transformation.
 What someone ‘says’ they can do and what they actually can ‘do’ in the job can be two very different things.
 Some executives over-rate their individual pricing capability whereas others under-rate their skills.
-Some executives are competent theoreticians but not great practitioners or leaders.
+Moreover, some executives are competent theoreticians but not great practitioners or leaders.
 This is not always intentional and sometimes the rating score is pretty accurate.
-Some people know what they are good at and a lot of people struggle to understand their strengths.
-There also seems to a gender bias.
+Some people know what they’re good at and a lot of people struggle to understand their strengths.
+Also, there seems to have a gender bias.

-- People surveys, pricing competency assessments and people analytics are vital to understanding individual and team strengths and areas for development.
-Without this you are really just making lots of assumptions about individual pricing professionals capability.
+6. Objective and evidence-driven talent evaluation is vital to understanding individual and team strengths and areas for development.
+Without this, you’re really just making lots of assumptions about individual pricing professionals capability.
 Then, once you have the right mix of people on a team you need to design a pricing development program that will fill any gaps and accelerate and embed learning and form good team habits/norms.

-- Some pricing professionals know how to interview and are really good at selling themselves and putting on a show (e.g., these people tend to have had a mentor and/or experienced some formalised coaching and development program and/or have received third party objective feedback on their individual strengths and weaknesses and interview performance).
+7. Some pricing professionals know how to interview and are really good at selling themselves and putting on a show.
+These people tend to have had a mentor and/or experienced some formalised coaching and development program.
+Or have received third party objective feedback on their individual strengths and weaknesses and interview performance.

-- As a candidate, it can be difficult to be present and authentic at interviews.
-Authenticity however (albeit difficult to master) will eventually help you find the right job and help clients find the right candidate.
-Honesty and self-awareness is key to authenticity.
+8. As a candidate, it can be difficult to be present and authentic at interviews.
+Authenticity, however (albeit difficult to master), will eventually help you find the right job.
+And help clients find the right candidate.
+Honesty and self-awareness is the key to authenticity.

-If you are not happy with the pricing professionals candidates you are attracting, it’s probably time that you re-visit and adapt your recruitment strategy and/or values and competency frameworks.
+If you are not happy with the pricing professional candidates you are attracting, it’s probably time that you revisit and adapt your recruitment strategy and/or values and competency frameworks.

 If you do not like the role or your past interview performance, I recommend that you try the following interview techniques:

-- Knowing your facts and giving the listener practical and relate-able case study examples they can remember
+- Knowing your facts and giving the listener practical and relatable case study examples they can remember.

 Specialist firms can help guide and coach candidates and clients on the interview and recruitment process.
 For the client, asking the right questions and understanding what the right response sounds like is key to getting the most out of the interview experience.
 For a candidate, encouraging prior thought and preparation are key to interview success.

-Most interviewers are driven by subconscious biases and preferences (as we all are).
-They tend to be looking for specific things.
+Mostly, interviewers are driven by subconscious biases and preferences (as we all are).
+In fact, they tend to be looking for specific things.
 Some may not even ask the right questions to let you show you have these qualities and experience.
-It is important in this type of situation to get a good read on the interviewers, figuring out where their questions are coming from and addressing that rather than just generically selling yourself.
+Thus, it is important in this type of situation to get a good read on the interviewers.
+Also, figuring out where their questions are coming from and addressing that rather than just generically selling yourself.

-Recruitment is changing: executives need to more mindful of their thoughts, physical and emotional responses to certain questions.
-Recruitment needs to be engaging and rewarding.
-HR need to link financial performance with the people who produce them.
+Recruitment is changing: executives need to be more mindful of their thoughts, physical and emotional responses to certain questions.
+In addition, recruitment needs to be engaging and rewarding.
+Also, HR needs to link financial performance with the people who produce them.
 This is a more complex topic, which I will go into more depth in my following article.